 - Each page can be identified using an address or location, which allows one page to refer to another, we can use these page reference to construct a tree of pages

-- when performing read, start from the root of the b-tree and look for the child page the key resides until reaching the leaf page
+- When performing read, start from the root of the b-tree and look for the child page the key resides until reaching the leaf page

-- when performing write, search for the leaf key, then caching the value in that page and writing it back to disk after update.
+- When performing write, search for the leaf key, then caching the value in that page and writing it back to disk after update.
 If there isn’t enough space accommodate the new key, it creates a new page and updates the parent’s pointer to point to the new page

-15. What is a heap file?
+💡 What is a heap file?

 When the db index stores the value’s identifier, the actual data of the value is stored in a place called heap file.
 Often it stores data in no particular order.
 It is common because it avoids duplicating data when multiple secondary indexes are present.

-16. What is a clustered index?
+💡 What is a clustered index?

 It is refer to the type of index that the value stored directly with the key in the index, instead of an identifier of the value stored.
 This will ensure a better performance than the later.
 One example is that MySQL InnoDB storage engine, the primary key of a table is always a clustered index, and the secondary indexes refer to the primary key (not using heap file)

-17. Compare B-trees and LSM-trees?
+💡 Compare B-trees and LSM-trees?

 - B-tree is used to support page-oriented storage engine (used in MySQL, MongoDB etc).
 It stores the key and value (location to the value) and reference to other pages as small chucked pages in a tree-structure to allow efficient access to the keys